yalmip/yalmip.github.io/_posts/2018-09-12-equalityinuncertainty.md

 Model = [0 <= a <= 200, 0 <= b <= 120, b == p -a, 100 <= p <= 200, uncertain(p)]
 ````

 The problem with this model is that we are still saying that Bobs load is a fixed decision (since it is its own decision variable), while we really only want it to be a function of Alice load and the market price.
-We thus do not want to model an equality between two independent decision variables and a price, but simply define the linear map that arise due to the causal (time-dependent order) structure in the problem.
+We thus do not want to model an equality between two independent decision variables and an uncertain price, but simply define the linear map that arise due to the causal (time-dependent order) structure in the problem.
 The correct model would thus be

 ````matlab
 sdpvar a p